Amr-Reda/ReactBooks/README.md

 1. download the files ,Click`"Clone in Desktop" / "Download ZIP"`.
 2. extract the files.
-3. Change to root directory:reactnd-project-myreads-starter
+3. Change to root directory: ReactBooks-master
 4. Install dependencies: npm install
 5. Start the app: npm start(will open the browser on http://localhost:3000.)